hariharan-sabapathi/CMS-Hospital-Performance-Platform/README.md

 The project also identifies and fixes a real hospital ID data problem and performs an analysis comparing Emergency Department boarding time with HVBP performance.

-> **Note:** This repository does not contain a machine-learning model or a `/predict` endpoint.
-The ML work in the portfolio is part of other projects.

 ---

 ## Architecture